 All About Robin Nests and Robin Eggs

-Learn where to look for a robin's nest, what robin eggs and baby robins look like, how long baby robins stay in the nest and more.
+Learn where to look for a robin nest, what robin eggs and baby robins look like, how long it takes robin eggs to hatch and more nest facts.

 In a robin couple, a male brings his female partner nesting material as she constructs the robins’ nest.
 The female builds the cup-like nest with mud as its foundation and lines it with grasses, twigs and other plant material before laying bright blue robin eggs.

 “I’ve watched American robins start building nests.
-Sometimes they come to the birdbath with dry grass and dip it in the water several times.
-Why do they do that?” asks Leona Schroeder of Fergus Falls, Minnesota.
+Sometimes they come to the bird bath with dry grass and dip it in the water several times.
+Why do they do that?” asks Birds & Blooms reader Leona Schroeder of Fergus Falls, Minnesota.

 Where Do Robins Build Nests?

 Robins nest all across Alaska and Canada and in most parts of the lower 48 states, except for the hottest southern regions.
-They build cup shaped nests on branches or ledges.
+They build nests on branches or ledges.
 Robins will also happily nest in planters, on windowsills, and in other nooks and crannies around a building.
 The birds may use flower petals or scraps of paper, string, or cloth on the outside of the nest.
-It may look like they are simply decorating, but these things serve as camouflage by breaking up the dark outline of the nest, helping it to blend in better with the patchy light and shadow in a tree.
+It may look like they are simply decorating, but these things serve as camouflage by breaking up the dark outline of the nest, helping it to blend in better with the patchy light and shadows.

 How Long Do Baby Robins Stay in the Nest?

 Caring for baby robins usually requires around 13 days in the nest and several more days after they leave or fledge.
 Both parents feed the young.
 A pair of American robins feeding a hungry family deliver 100 to 150 meals a day to the nest.
 Each baby robin may eat its weight in insects, worms and berries in a day.